mcloughlan/algo-notes/docs/Algorithms.md

 ### Computability

-A problem is computable if it is able to be [[#Models of computation|modelled]] on a Turing machine (or equivalent), and solved with unlimited resources in finite time.
+A problem is computable if it is able to be [modelled](#models-of-computation) on a Turing machine (or equivalent), and solved with unlimited resources in finite time.

 #### Models of computation